Breast cancer is cancer that forms in the cells of the breasts.

 If you have a strong family history of breast cancer or other cancers, your doctor may recommend a blood test to help identify specific mutations in BRCA or other genes that are being passed through your family.

 Consider asking your doctor for a referral to a genetic counselor, who can review your family health history.
-A genetic counselor can also discuss the benefits, risks and limitations of genetic testing with you and guide you on appropriate genetic testing.
+A genetic counselor can also discuss the benefits, risks and limitations of genetic testing to assist you with shared decision-making.

 A breast cancer risk factor is anything that makes it more likely you'll get breast cancer.
 But having one or even several breast cancer risk factors doesn't necessarily mean you'll develop breast cancer.
 Many women who develop breast cancer have no known risk factors other than simply being women.